ndench/init-php/README.md

 into your terminal and you'll get a `composer.phar` file in your current directory.

-Now we can initialise Composer for our project, it will ask us a few questions but the default values are usually fine so you can just hit enter a few times.
+Now we can initialise Composer for our project, it will ask us a few questions but the default values are usually fine so you can just hit <kbd>enter</kbd> a few times.

 ```
 $ php composer.phar init